 For children with long-term health conditions such as diabetes, asthma, heart disease or lung disease, getting flu can be very serious as they are more at risk of developing serious complications.

-Read more about flu and the complications of flu.
+Read more about the complications of flu.

 Stopping the spread of flu